i05nagai/memorandum/language/english_speaking.md

     * they are providing that company with a tacit endorsement as a great workpace
 * endorsement
 * virtue
+    * by virtue of
         * By virtue of accepting employment at a particular company
+        * as a result of sth
+        * they were excluded from voting by virtue of being too young
 * approve/endorsement
     * The campaign hasn't received any political endorsement
     * products that crry an endorsement form a celebrity